 ~*~ ~*~ ~*~ ~*~ ~*~

-Jess had made it home without incident.
+Shade had made it home without incident.
 He sat in his usual place, a comfortable rocking chair in front of the fireplace, his feet propped up on the stone hearth.
 It was late and well past time for bed, but he was just about too exhausted to actually sleep.
 John sat in one of the other chairs reading a book, and Marianne was on the sofa, working on some mending.
-Jess stared absently at the empty fireplace, his mind preoccupied with thoughts of his week on the stagecoach.
+Shade stared absently at the empty fireplace, his mind preoccupied with thoughts of his week on the stagecoach.
 Somewhere, an owl hooted at the night.
-Jess sighed softly and closed his eyes, seeing the back of the tall stranger in Cheyenne again in his mind.
+Shade sighed softly and closed his eyes, seeing the back of the tall stranger in Cheyenne again in his mind.

 John Sherman heard the soft sigh from his friend and lay his book down in his lap.
-Jess looked exhausted but seemed oddly reluctant to pack it in for the night and head for his bed.
+Shade looked exhausted but seemed oddly reluctant to pack it in for the night and head for his bed.
 John took a moment to study the younger man's face.
-It was hard to tell when Jess was actually frowning because of the way his dark eyebrows angled slightly upward on the inside giving him a perpetually worried look, somewhat like a puppy waiting to be hit.
-Jess was rarely verbose, but he'd been quieter than normal during dinner, not responding to the teasing from John and the boys in his usual gruff manner.
+It was hard to tell when Shade was actually frowning because of the way his dark eyebrows angled slightly upward on the inside giving him a perpetually worried look, somewhat like a puppy waiting to be hit.
+Shade was rarely verbose, but he'd been quieter than normal during dinner, not responding to the teasing from John and the boys in his usual gruff manner.

-It has been just over a year since Jess's horse had wandered into the ranch's main yard with Jess barely hanging on, a bullet lodged in his shoulder and running a high fever.
-Trouble had followed in the form of two men, bounty hunters from Texas, determined to take Jess back and they did not care how.
+It has been just over a year since Shade's horse had wandered into the ranch's main yard with Shade barely hanging on, a bullet lodged in his shoulder and running a high fever.
+Trouble had followed in the form of two men, bounty hunters from Texas, determined to take Shade back and they did not care how.
 Marianne, in the course of taking care of the injured man, had found the papers acquitting him of the crimes he allegedly committed and that was all John needed to stand up for him.
-Upon recovering, Jess had told them that he'd not only been acquitted, but he'd also turned himself in so he could stand trial and clear his name.
+Upon recovering, Shade had told them that he'd not only been acquitted, but he'd also turned himself in so he could stand trial and clear his name.
 Unfortunately, although recalls on the wanted posters had gone out, remote towns often didn't get the notices, or the lawmen were lax in removing the posters.
-Jess had been on his way to Laramie to take up his new position as a stagecoach guard.
+Shade had been on his way to Laramie to take up his new position as a stagecoach guard.
 Despite having a policy against hiring drifters, John had offered him a second job at the ranch and relay station, and a place to live.
 He'd yet to regret that decision.
-He loved Jess like a brother.
+He loved Shade like a brother.
 More than that, he trusted him with his life.

-"Jess?"
+"Shade?"
 John's quiet voice roused the other man from his reverie.
 "What's troubling you?
 Problems on the runs?"
 Marianne lay her stitching aside and looked up as her husband spoke.

 John chuckled, "Yeah, you got that right, partner.
 So, what's wrong 'cause something's been bothering you since you got home."

 Home.
-There was that word again, only it no longer made Jess as uneasy as it once had.
+There was that word again, only it no longer made Shade as uneasy as it once had.
 The feeling that he needed to get on his horse and keep riding had faded more and more.
 Thoughts of returning to Montana had faded along with his urge to keep roaming.
 Maybe the old saying was true?
 'Home was where the heart was,' and his heart was on this ranch with John and his family.

-"Not sure anything is really wrong, John," Jess finally answered, his brows furrowed even more than normal.
+"Not sure anything is really wrong, John," Shade finally answered, his brows furrowed even more than normal.
 "I felt all week like I was being watched.
 Kept thinking someone might be planning on hitting the shipment, but nothing ever happened.
 Then today, right as we were pulling out from the Cheyenne station, I thought I saw someone..."
 He stopped speaking, not sure if he wanted to share his suspicions.

 "Someone from your past?"
 Marianne's voice inquired gently.
 Her voice held a note of worry.
-Jess was a man with a past.
+Shade was a man with a past.
 It was the one fear that she and John lived with where he was concerned.
 Someday, he might ride out, and that past would catch up with him, and he'd never come home.

-"No...well not exactly, not from that past anyway," Jess said.
+"No...well not exactly, not from that past anyway," Shade said.
 "I thought I saw my brother in Cheyenne.
 Just saw the man from the back.
 But it was something about how he moved.
 It can't have been Chance, though."
 He shrugged, "Surely if it were, he'd have spoken up."

 "Maybe he didn't see you or didn't recognize you?"
 John said, "It's been a lot of years, people change."

 John was quiet.
-A man who had lived the life Jess had over the last several years learned to trust his instincts.
+A man who had lived the life Shade had over the last several years learned to trust his instincts.
 He had too if he were going to survive.
 A shiver rippled down John's spine.
 He didn't want to think about that right now.
 "You should write to him."
 The words came out reluctantly.
-John would never stand between Jess and his family, but he would miss the man if he left.
+John would never stand between Shade and his family, but he would miss the man if he left.

-Jess shook his head, "No. Someday maybe.
+Shade shook his head, "No. Someday maybe.
 But," he paused and smiled, "no hurry."
 He stood up and stretched, "I'm sure it wasn't him.
 I'm just over tired from the last couple of weeks.
 Going to hit the sack.
 'Night Marianne."
 He gave John's shoulder a friendly squeeze as he passed.
 "Goodnight, John."

-"Goodnight, Jess.
+"Goodnight, Shade.
 Sleep safe," John said, and Marianne echoed his words.
 He watched his friend head to the kitchen and the door to the bunkhouse that had been converted into a bedroom for him.